qfoldit/PupperFish/README.md

 - **Drug docking** becomes a score-guided placement search around a target site.
 - **Quantum optimization** is represented as a remote-call adapter for a theoretical Qiskit-style API.

-This project is intentionally educational and architectural.
-The physics and biology are simplified so the code stays readable and easy to extend.

 ## Install

 ```bash